MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 This guide describes the recommendations for establishing a security baseline.
 A security baseline is a document that specifies your organization's bare minimum security requirements and expectations across a range of areas.
 A good security baseline helps you:

-- Keep your data and systems secure
+- Keep your data and systems secure.
-- Comply with regulatory requirements
+- Comply with regulatory requirements.
-- Minimize risk of inadvertent oversight
+- Minimize risk of oversight.
-- Reduce the likelihood of breaches and subsequent business effects
+- Reduce the likelihood of breaches and subsequent business effects.

 Security baselines should be published widely throughout your organization so that all stakeholders are aware of the expectations.